 Confidentiality

-The terms and conditions of this Agreement, and all non-public information regarding the business of Lightyear or the Agent is confidential (the "Confidential Information").
-Without the prior written consent of the other, neither Lightyear nor the Agent shall disclose to any other person or entity any Confidential Information of the other unless pursuant to obtaining or maintaining any Regulatory Approval or unless otherwise required by law or a court of competent jurisdiction.
+The terms and conditions of this Agreement, and all non-public information regarding the business of Hemp Logic or the Agent is confidential (the "Confidential Information").
+Without the prior written consent of the other, neither Hemp Logic nor the Agent shall disclose to any other person or entity any Confidential Information of the other unless pursuant to obtaining or maintaining any Regulatory Approval or unless otherwise required by law or a court of competent jurisdiction.
 The provisions of this Article 5 shall remain in full force and effect after expiration or termination of this Agreement.
 Notwithstanding paragraph 9.3, a violation of the foregoing provision by any party or its agents shall entitle the other party to injunctive relief for specific performance of the obligations described in this Article 5 without a showing of irreparable harm or injury and without bond.

 Article 6